Azure-Samples/RAI-workshops/train-the-trainer/README.md

 # Train the Trainer Resources
 Responsible AI workshops are available on [Microsoft Learn](https://learn.microsoft.com/training) as training modules.
 Learners will earn a badge upon completion of the module and can save their earned badges by creating a profile.
 If you're facilitating a workshop which leverages our Microsoft Learn training modules, we encourage you to also leverage the accompanying slide deck provided in this repository.

-## Access to Azure OpenAI
-Our workshops require access to Azure OpenAI Service.
-Azure OpenAI Service is currently in limited access.
-Users need to apply for service access at [aka.ms/oai/access](https://aka.ms/oai/access).

 ## Slide decks

 A general Responsible AI slide deck is available to accompany our workshops and provide a high-level introduction to Microsoft's responsible AI tooling.
 Speaker notes are provided within the slide deck.
 You can find slide deck within the [slide-decks](slide-decks/) folder of this repository.